Updated April 27, 2023

-- Teradata: This company tops the list when it has to be about working with data warehouse technology.
+- Teradata: This company tops the list when it has to be about working with EDW technology.
 It brings about more than 30 years of history onto the table.
 The company has its own software Teradata which is used by most companies dealing with the data warehouse in their organizations, especially all the banks.
-This company always has some new innovations to bring to the table including the latest Hadoop based technologies.
+This company always has some new innovations to bring to the table, including the latest Hadoop-based technologies.

-- Oracle: This is the traditional company which is the first to strike the mind when we talk about relational databases.
-The 12c database has been unbeatable and is known for its high-performance standards, scale and optimized data warehousing.
-The compression techniques are the new features provided by this company in the data warehouse space.
+- Oracle: This is the traditional company that is the first to strike the mind when we talk about relational databases.
+The 12c database has been unbeatable and is known for its high-performance standards, scale, and optimized data warehousing.
+The compression techniques are the new features provided by this company in the EDW space.

-- Cloudera: This has been among the best companies in the space of data warehouse and big data technology as it provides an EDH (Enterprise data hub) for the large variety of data store which focuses on batch processing.
-Their data warehouse is based on CDH.
+- Cloudera: This has been among the best companies in the space of EDW and big data technology as it provides an EDH (Enterprise data hub) for a large variety of data stores that focuses on batch processing.
+Their EDW is based on CDH.

 - MarkLogic: This company provides a NoSQL database platform.
-This gave a new dimension as companies started to believe the power of NoSQL after it was introduced by this company.
+This gave a new dimension as companies started to believe in the power of NoSQL after this company introduced it.

 - Statistical analysis